Manufacturing cosmic rays in the evolving dynamical states of galaxy clusters: Dynamical states and its connection to energy evolution

 \subsection{Energetics of evolving dynamical states of galaxy clusters}

-In this Section, we will combine both the defined diagnostics for the dynamical state of a cluster and the proxies to observables quantities to get an overall impression on their correlation during the cluster formation history.
-In our simulations, the main representative merging cluster i.e. Cl$_2$ has gone through multiple mergers during its 8 Gyr of evolution time as shown using the total mass plot in Figure~\ref{merg-phase}(a).
+In our simulations, the main representative merging cluster i.e. $Cl_2$ has gone through multiple mergers during its 8 Gyr of evolution time as shown using the total mass plot in Figure~\ref{merg-phase}(a).
 This clearly indicates three major mergers roughly at look-back time of 6, 4.5 and 3 Gyr with merging mass ratio varying in the range of 1:1 to 1:3.
 Virial ratio $\mathcal{R}_1$ (see Section~\ref{dyna-stat}) which represents the dynamical state of the system (see Section~\ref{dyna-stat}~and~\ref{virial-evol}) peaks at these points indicating a significant change in dynamics of the system (see Fig.~\ref{merg-phase}(b)).
-On each merger, the total energy (computed as the sum of radial averaged quantity) of the system (thermal energy plus kinetic energy of baryons) increases substantially (see Fig.~\ref{merg-phase}(d)).
+On each merger, the total energy (computed as the sum of radial averaged quantities) of the system (thermal energy plus kinetic energy of baryons) increases substantially (see Fig.~\ref{merg-phase}(d)).
 It is important to stress that the total energy of the system peaks almost a Gyr after each merger as indicated in mass (Fig.~\ref{merg-phase}(a)) and in the virial ratio (Fig.~\ref{merg-phase}(b)).
-And each instance the time delays of energy are almost the same (i.e. about one Gyr); at about look-back time 5, 3.5 and 2 Gyr respectively (Fig.~\ref{merg-phase}(d)).
+At each instance the time delays of energy are almost the same (i.e. about one Gyr); at about look-back time 5, 3.5 and 2 Gyr respectively (Fig.~\ref{merg-phase}(d)).
 These are at the same point of time when virial ratio has become lowest after each merger (Fig.~\ref{merg-phase}(b)).
 The baryon kinetic energy also peaks almost at the same time.
 This is consistent with theory as these are the phases where most of the potential energy is supposed to be converted to kinetic energy.
 It is also noticed that relative increment in gas thermal energy is slightly more than the relative increment in total energy.
 This is due to the gas gaining energy by interaction of baryon particles as well as the additional PdV work by the shocks \citep{Sarazin2001cghr}.
 The intracluster medium dissipates a fraction of this energy through different radiation processes within less than a Gyr.
 Through bremsstrahlung X-rays emission, the system loses its thermal energy while the kinetic energy gets used up to produce cosmic rays by shock acceleration of charged particles.
 Our results (Fig.~\ref{merg-phase}(f)) show that the phase of X-ray luminosity gain coincides with the gas thermal energy gain due to mergers.
 Though the cluster starts emitting X-rays in plenty almost a Gyr year after the mergers, cosmic rays take more than one and half Gyr year to reach the peak (Fig~\ref{merg-phase}(h)).
-The time delays of X-ray and CR peaks are consistent in all three mergers for $Cl_2$ as well as in all other merging clusters (Table~\ref{table_cluster}).
-The brightest phase of CR emission occurs about 1.5 Gyr after the merger has taken place.
+The time delays of X-ray and CR injection peaks are consistent in all three mergers for $Cl_2$ as well as in all other merging clusters (Table~\ref{table_cluster}).
+The brightest phase of CR injection occurs about 1.5 Gyr after the merger has taken place.